crossplane/docs/content/master/guides/write-a-composition-function-in-python.md

 ## Test the function end-to-end

-Test your function by adding unit tests, and by using the `crossplane render` command.
+Test your function by adding unit tests, and by using the `crossplane beta render` command.

 When you initialize a function from the template it adds some unit tests to `tests/test_fn.py`.
 These tests use the